AntoineRR/nesmulator-core/README.md

 For now, only cartridges using mapper 0 can be read.
 The PPU background and sprite display is emulated.
 The GUI is created using [winit](https://github.com/rust-windowing/winit) and [pixels](https://github.com/parasyte/pixels), and displays the game screen.
-The first controller is emulated too (see controls), but there are still work to do on this, as super mario bros is unplayable for now.
+The first controller is emulated too (see controls).

 ## How to run